alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 To make classical file open functions work with international characters in file names, and to make the arguments of `main` work with international text, you additionally need to take control of

-5. The encoding that `char` based Windows API functions assume (called the process’ “ANSI” encoding).
+5. The encoding that `char` based Windows API functions assume, called the process’ “ANSI” encoding.

 The simplest is to set all these to UTF-8.